ECCC-MSC/open-data/docs/usage/readme_en.md

 * **WIDTH** - The width in pixels of the returned image
 * **HEIGHT** - The height in pixels of the returned image
 * **LAYERS** - The name of the layer used to create the image.
 The list and name of the available layers can be retrieved using a WMS GetCapabilities request
 * **FORMAT** - The format of the image returned by the WMS GetMap request.
-In both cases case, the returned image will be in the JPEG format
+In both cases case, the returned image will be in the PNG format

 For further information regarding these and other WMS GetMap parameters, refer to the [technical MSC GeoMet web services documentation](../msc-geomet/web-services_en.md).